Skip to main content

 Crisis pregnancy centers (CPCs) are part of a billion-dollar industry operated by national anti-abortion organizations like Care Net, Heartbeat International, and Birthright.
 Their primary mission is to block access to abortion services by spreading disinformation and delaying access to a full range of prenatal and abortion care.

-Despite masquerading as pregnancy resources or maternal wellness centers, these anti-abortion facilities and fake clinics are not legitimate medical clinics and do not provide comprehensive medical and prenatal care to their visitors.
+Despite masquerading as pregnancy resources or maternal wellness centers, these anti-abortion facilities and fake clinics are not typically legitimate medical clinics and do not provide comprehensive medical and prenatal care to their visitors.
 Instead, they are part of a broader movement aimed at obstructing pregnant peoples’ access to abortion information and care.

 Most of these centers operate without licensed medical staff and offer their limited services for free.
 Therefore, they are not HIPAA-certified or compliant.
 This allows them to collect sensitive information from visitors without a legal obligation to protect people’s privacy.
 This loophole places a billion-dollar network of anti-abortion organizations in the unique position of being able to surveil pregnant people.